Zhaolu-K/OrderProbe/README.md

 - 🔬 **Structural Dissociation**: Shows the gap between understanding meaning and understanding structure
 - 📈 **Cross-Script Analysis**: Comparison of different writing systems (like Chinese vs. Korean)

+**Four Main Contributions**:
+1. We identify the ambiguity of sentence-level restoration and establish fixed four-character expressions as a deterministic proxy for evaluating structural reconstruction.
+2. We introduce OrderProbe, a multilingual benchmark comprising 3,543 curated samples across six syntactic categories.
+3. We propose a diagnostic evaluation framework that moves beyond simple scoring to characterize robustness sensitivity, semantic fidelity, and hallucination behavior.
+4. We evaluate twelve widely used LLMs on OrderProbe and find that exact reconstruction remains challenging, with zero-shot recovery frequently below 35\% even for state-of-the-art systems.

 ## 🔬 Core Findings

 - ⚠️ **Structure Recognition is Hard**: When we scramble the internal order of words, AI models have trouble figuring out the correct structure - even the best models often get less than 35% right without any hints
 - 🧠 **Meaning vs. Structure**: Models can understand what words mean but struggle to put them in the right order, showing that these are different skills
 - 🌏 **Writing Systems Matter**: Languages like Chinese and Japanese give models better clues for structure than Korean, which affects how hard the task is
 - 💭 **Thinking Step-by-Step Helps**: Asking models to explain their thinking improves results, but the benefits vary a lot between different models

+**Key Results**: Experiments on twelve widely used LLMs show that structural reconstruction remains difficult even for frontier systems: zero-shot recovery frequently falls below 35\%.
+We also observe a consistent dissociation between semantic recall and structural planning, suggesting that structural robustness is not an automatic byproduct of semantic competence.

 ## Project Structure